Smarter Heating: My Guide to Automated Comfort and Lower Bills

 Cybersecurity: The Non-Negotiable Element

-As your home's critical infrastructure becomes connected to the internet, security must be a top priority.
-A compromised system is not just a privacy risk; it's a physical one.
-[4, 10]
+When you connect your home's heating to the internet, you have to take security seriously.
+A hacked system is more than a privacy risk; it's a physical risk.

 Business Tools and External Resources